concur/developer.concur.com/src/api-reference/receipts/endpoints.markdown

 If you are not providing an image with your receipt data, the body of the request should be your receipt JSON.

 Receipt images may be posted along with data.
 In this case, SAP Concur will use the provided image instead of generating a new one.
 To post data and an image, use multipart form data.
 The `Content-Type:multipart/form-data` header must be set.
 The image should be included under the key `image`, and the receipt JSON should be included under the key `receipt`.
-Image files are limited to a maximum size of 5MB.
-All images will be reduced to a maximum dimension of 2,200 pixels.
-Accepted file formats for image files are: image/png, image/jpg, image/jpeg, image/tiff, image/tif, image/gif, and application/pdf.
-Images submitted to SAP Concur in image/tiff and image/tif will be converted to a PDF document with the image embedded within.
+For information regarding image size, dimension, and type, please refer to [Supported Image Information](#supported-image-information).

 _Example Requests:_